school-of-data/GIS-curriculum/kenya/module8/module8.md

 Figure 8.33 - Landuse features clipped per each grid cell and it's associated attribute table.

 Now, that we have all landuse features per 10X10 km unit, we will continue with separating the geometries of the ones that make up the green space and built-up space as defined earlier - for each grid cell.
-Thus, for green space, we will select all features that have the attribute value for `fclass: `meadow, grass, nature_reserve, park, forest.
-In attribute table, in the expression filed write down: ` "landuse" =  'farmland' or  "landuse" =  'forest' or  "landuse" = 'meadow' or "landuse" = 'orchard' or "landuse" = 'grass'`.
-Similarly, you can just type: `"landuse" in ('farmland', 'forest', 'meadow', 'orchard', 'grass')`.
+Thus, for green space, we will select all features that have the attribute value for `landuse  : `meadow, grass, nature_reserve, park, forest.
+In attribute table, in the expression filed write down: ` "landuse" =  'farmland' or "landuse" = 'grass'`.
+Similarly, you can just type: `"landuse" in ('farmland', 'grass')`.
 Export the selected features as green_spaces_gridded  (see module 6 for more details).
 Don't forget to check **Save only selected features**.
-The new output should have 621 features.
+The new output should have 4 features.
 Do the same for the built-up space.
-Select the features in landuse that have the attribute value for `fclass` the following: retail, commercial, industrial,  residential, by writing the following expression in the Expression based filter window: `"landuse" =  'retail' or  "landuse" =  'commercial' or  "landuse" =  'industrial' or  "landuse" =  'residential'.` Select the filtered geometries and export as builtup_spaces_gridded.
-Your new output should have 3849 features.
+Select the features in landuse that have the attribute value for `landuse` the following: retail, commercial, industrial,  residential, by writing the following expression in the Expression based filter window: `"landuse" =  'retail' or  "landuse" =  'commercial' or  "landuse" =  'industrial' or  "landuse" =  'residential'.` Select the filtered geometries and export as builtup_spaces_gridded.
+Your new output should have 18 features.

 Alternatively, you can also use a filter instead of a selection.